triton-inference-server/server/docs/build.md

-The first step for any build is to checkout the [triton-inference-server/server](https://github.com/triton-inference-server/server) repo branch for the release you are interested in building (or the master/main branch to build from the development branch).
+The first step for any build is to checkout the [triton-inference-server/server](https://github.com/triton-inference-server/server) repo branch for the release you are interested in building (or the *main* branch to build from the development branch).
 Then run build.py as described below.
 The build.py script performs these steps when building with Docker.

-* Fetch the appropriate \<xx.yy\>-py3-min image from NGC.
-The *min* image is a minimal/base image that contains the CUDA, cuDNN, TensorRT and other dependencies that are required to build Triton.
+* Fetch the appropriate minimal/base image.
+When building with GPU support (--enable-gpu), the *min* image is the \<xx.yy\>-py3-min image pulled from [NGC](https://ngc.nvidia.com) that contains the CUDA, cuDNN, TensorRT and other dependencies that are required to build Triton.
+When building without GPU support, the *min* image is the standard ubuntu:20.04 image.

 * Create a *tritonserver_buildbase* Docker image that adds additional build dependencies to the *min* image.

 * Run build.py within the *tritonserver_buildbase* image to actually
   build Triton.
-See [Build without Docker](#ubuntu-without-docker) for more details on that part of the build process.
+See [Build without Docker](#ubuntu-without-docker) for more details on this part of the build process.
 The result of this step is a *tritonserver_build* image that contains the built Triton artifacts.